ignition-terraform-modules/common/README.md

-# Ignition CoreOS Base
+# Ignition Terraform Modules Common

 ## What is this module for?

-This is a Terraform module to generate an ignition configuration that deploys common Fedora CoreOS configurations, systemd units, etc.
+This is a [Terraform module](https://www.terraform.io/language/modules) to generate a [CoreOS ignition](https://coreos.github.io/ignition/) configuration that deploys common [Fedora CoreOS](https://getfedora.org/en/coreos?stream=stable) configurations, systemd units, etc.

 This module is intended to be merged in with other ignition configurations.
 For example: